vlastavesely/gtksourceview-langs/README.md

 * added highlighting of trailing whitespaces and spaces before a tab.
 * changed color of property to be different from color of value.

-### latte.lang
-* entirely new implementation [Latte](https://latte.nette.org/) highlighter.
-* supports macros highlighting and proper highlighting of JS and CSS contexts.
-* **important note**: does not highlight Latte syntax in embedded CSS and JS with default HTML highlighter from GtkSourceView 2.0.

 ### makefile.lang
 * *copied from GtkSourceView 3.24.3*.
 * enabled for `Makefile.in`.